 Finding the Best Places to Retire Since 2006!

-Once a sugar plantation town, Hawi has struggled since the 1970s but is starting to make a comeback as a tourist destination.
+Once a sugar plantation town, Hawi has struggled since the 1970s but is making a comeback as a tourist destination.
 Its downtown consists of colorful, renovated plantation buildings, many of which now house art galleries, craft shops, candy stores and some top notch eateries.
 At least two of the local restaurants host live music.
 There is a twice-a-week farmers' market, a hotel, a grocery and a holistic healing center.
 Guest houses are sprinkled about town.
 Most homes sit on large, lush lots and range from modest frame structures to unique multi-story residences with ocean views.

 Recreational possibilities are abundant.
 Horseback riding and zip lining are available at Kohala Mountain, and "fluming" (slow kayaking) the Kohala Ditch, a plantation irrigation system, has become popular.
 Hawaii Island Sky Diving is based out of the nearby Upolu Airport.